chenlize96/chat-app/README.md

 1. Enter the application:

-   Register an account and login.
-You can also login to the system directly using the following four registered accounts: admin, 123 aaa,123 bbb,123 ccc,123
+   Register an account and log in.
+You can also login to the system directly using the following four registered accounts:

+   admin, 123

+   aaa, 123

+   bbb, 123

+   ccc, 123

 2. Create a chat room